Not All Accuracy Is Equal: Prioritizing Independence in Infectious Disease Forecasting: Introduction

-To quantify the correlation structure among case forecasting models submitted to the CDC's COVID-19 Forecast Hub, we computed pairwise Pearson correlations of residuals (forecast minus observed values) across a subset of models from the hub \cite{forecasthub}.
+To quantify the correlation structure among case forecasting models submitted to the CDC's COVID-19 Forecast Hub, we computed pairwise Pearson correlations of residuals (forecast minus observed values) across a subset of models from the hub\footnote{We filtered to only models that submitted all 1-week incident case forecasts at least seven days ahead.
+If we relax the filter to models submitting 1-week cases less than seven days ahead, there are more eligible models.
+However, even when the number of eligible models gets up to 58 and we allow 20 clusters, the first cluster has 14 models in it with an average correlation of $0.86.$ Code is available at \texttt{github.com/carsondudley1/ensemble\_analysis}.} \cite{forecasthub}.
 The resulting correlation matrix was clustered to identify groups of similar models.
 Without clustering, the average correlation was approximately $0.60$.
 When grouped into three clusters, the within-cluster correlation rose to $0.82$, and with four clusters it reached $0.91$.
 Figure~\ref{fig:corr_heatmap_n3} visualizes this structure, showing that many models exhibit extremely high correlations ($r>0.95$).
 These patterns demonstrate that the ensemble was effectively composed of only a few distinct families of models, rather than dozens of independent perspectives.

 When most models make similar mistakes, adding more of them to an ensemble yields little benefit.
-As a result, ensembles that should be more accurate and robust than any individual model are often only marginally better---or, in some cases, worse.
+As a result, ensembles are often only marginally better than their component parts---or, in some cases, worse.
 To overcome this limitation, we must focus on deliberately fostering diversity and complementarity among contributors.